mroughan/AlephZeroHeroesData/MarvelCinematicUniverse/CastCount/Data/Conflicts/README.md

    + Frequency: frequency with which they appear (in conflicts [2]) in the movie

 3. Movie summary statistics

-   numbers.<suffix> -- basic statistics for each movie

-   Fields:
-   + Title
-   + ReleaseYear
-   + Total: total number of characters listed in IMDB.
-   + Named: number of named characters [2].
-   + Credited: number of credited characters as listed in IMDB.
-   + Voice : number of voice actor roles.

    shannon_numbers.<suffix> -- summary statistics for effective cast
                                size based on number of conflicts